 export data on specific industrial goods covered under

-Agricultural Service-- Searchable news and
+Agricultural Service-- News and analysis about

-the U.S. Department of Agriculture, by countries and
+Department of Agriculture, by countries and

 commodities, especially as affects the United States.